SirSwiperlpp/Chunky/README.md

 ### Side Note
 if u dont want to download it from SpigotMC u need to build the project by yourself using [maven](https://spring.io/guides/gs/maven/)

-be free to edit this plugin completely but please dont upload it without my permission to github or SpigotMC. thank you
+be free to edit this plugin completely but please dont upload it without my permission to any website. thank you

 ## Support
 if u need support u can just message me on discord 'SirSwiperlpp'